viovendi/viovendi.github.io/customizations/shared/custom-js/README.md

 > by [Dmitry](https://github.com/Dmitry-the-Werkstudent)

 Peforms event based functions on attendee elements.
-This tool should be called on the booking page of the widget.
+This tool should be called on the booking page of the widget or in the booking portal.
 The different functions are being called whenever an attendee element changes its' state.
 * Name: `attendees`